zyx/manual/DSP.md

 where $h(t)$ is the *impulse response* of our filter.

 The signal $h(t)$ is the result of processing a [delta function](https://en.wikipedia.org/wiki/Dirac_delta_function) through our filter, since $\delta(t)$ is the "identity" function of convolution, i.e. $h(t) = (h \ast \delta)(t)$.
-Clapping your hands or popping a balloon (both good approximations of $\delta$) in a large cathedral will generate a very sophisticated impulse response, which can be recorded and processed in a FIR filter algorithm to reproduce arbitrary sounds as if they were performed in the cathedral.
+Clapping your hands or popping a balloon (both good approximations of $\delta$) in a large cathedral will generate a very sophisticated impulse response, which can be recorded as $h(t)$ and processed in a FIR filter algorithm to reproduce arbitrary sounds as if they were performed in the cathedral.

 Repeating this process in the digital realm gives us the discrete convolution.
 $$ y_k = \sum_{n=-\infty}^\infty h_n x_{k-n} $$
-Note that $h_n$ is both non-causal (nonzero for negative $t$ or $n$) and infinitely long, which is addressed later.

 #### Brickwall filter